i Legal system in the BVI

 A claim can be made when a third party receives assets in breach of trust or in breach of fiduciary duty, when that third party knows the assets, in fact, belonged to the claimant and were disbursed in breach of trust or fiduciary duty.
 Remedies may include personal remedies (compensation) or proprietary ones (such as tracing or a constructive trust).

-The BVI has incorporated historic legislation from England that allows a claimant to void a transfer of assets made with intention to defraud creditors.27 Although there have been few published fraudulent conveyance cases in the BVI itself, the law is based on Section 172 of England's Law of Property Act 1925, and the voluminous English case law concerning that provision will have persuasive application in the BVI.28
+The BVI has incorporated historic legislation from England that allows a claimant to void a transfer of assets made with the intention to defraud creditors.30 Although there have been few published fraudulent conveyance cases in the BVI itself, the law is based on Section 172 of England's Law of Property Act 1925, and the voluminous English case law concerning that provision will have persuasive application in the BVI.31 A recent decision also concluded that the historic Statute of Elizabeth remained in force in the BVI.32

-A company can claw back distributions to members made when it was insolvent either at the time of or immediately after the distribution.29 The court will order the distribution to be returned to the company.
-Alternatively, a personal claim may be made against the director for the value of the loss not recovered from the member.30
+A company can claw back distributions to members made when it was insolvent either at the time of or immediately after the distribution.33 The court will order the distribution to be returned to the company.
+Alternatively, a personal claim may be made against a director for the value of the loss not recovered from the member.34

-Undervalue transaction claims may be brought when the BVI company is insolvent and has made disbursements for no consideration or insignificant consideration.32
+Undervalue transaction claims may be brought when a BVI company is insolvent and has made disbursements for no consideration or insignificant consideration.36

 Conspiracy to injure by unlawful means

 Third parties who have conspired with a defendant to dissipate assets in breach of a freezing order can be liable for damages for conspiracy to injure by unlawful means.
 The claimant may claim damages from a third party who conspired with the defendant to put assets available to satisfy the debt out of the claimant's reach.
-It will need to be shown that the asset dissipation was committed by the defendant in contempt of court, with the assistance and common intention of the third party, and was intended to put the defendant's assets beyond the reach of the claimant: JSC BTA Bank v.
-Khrapunov UKPC 19.
-Although an English case, it is likely to be highly persuasive in the BVI.
+It will need to be shown that the asset dissipation was committed by the defendant in contempt of court, with the assistance and common intention of the third party, and was intended to put the defendant's assets beyond the reach of the claimant.37 Although an English case, it is likely to be highly persuasive in the BVI.

 Assisting asset stripping

 A creditor may also able to claim damages against third parties who procure non-payment of a judgment debt by assisting the defendant with asset stripping.
-The English court recently rejected a motion to dismiss such a claim: Marex Financial Limited v.
-Carlos Sevilleja Garcia EWHC 918 (Comm).
-The claim is based on the principle that a third party should not procure or induce nonpayment of a contractual debt, but extends it to cases concerning non-payment of judgment debts.
+The English court recently rejected a motion to dismiss such a claim.38 The claim is based on the principle that a third party should not procure or induce non-payment of a contractual debt, but extends it to cases concerning non-payment of judgment debts.

 ii Defences to fraud claims